wp-plugins/formcrafts-form-builder/readme.txt

 FormCrafts is a drag-and-drop form builder to create and embed forms, and track submissions.
 Our WYSIWYG form builder is fast, easy-to-use and offers extensive customization.

 ### Create Awesome Forms
 Forms don't have to look ugly anymore.
 We have spent a lot of time on our form builder platform to make sure all the forms made with FormCrafts form builder are as stylish and beautiful as your website.
 All our forms are responsive to all devices, by default.
+FormCrafts form builder is a great alternate to other form builders like contact form 7

 ### Manage Submissions
 FormCrafts form builder also has an intuitive submissions manager.
 You can manage your business work-flow too.
 For example, you can create your own mini customer-support portal, or event registration platform.
 It has advanced searching, filtering, and exporting capabilities.